 Grind the ingredients with enough water to form a smooth paste.

-Heat another non stick pan with butter, add bay leaf, then add onion julienne, saute well.
-When the onions turn colour, add the paste and fry till raw smell goes.
+Heat another nonstick pan with butter, add bay leaf, then add onion julienne, saute well.
+When the onions turn colour, add the paste and fry till the raw smell goes.
 Takes about 5 – 7 mins on high flame.

 Save some fried paneer, add the rest to the pan.
-Drain the rice and add to the pan along with salt.
-Saute for couple of minuts. then add water.
+Drain the rice and add it to the pan along with salt.
+Saute for a couple of minutes. then add water.
 Bring to boil.
 Cover with lid and cook on high.
 When the water starts rolling, simmer and continue cooking for 10 mins.

 When the rice is done, garnish with browned onions, remaining paneer and serve.